Waingaro River (Tasman): History

 The Waingaro River caused flooding on the Takaka Plains in Easter 2016 and in January 2017.

 Legal action was taken in 2016 over Waingaro River irrigation consents amid concerns that this may adversely affect the nearby Te Waikoropupū Springs.
-Whilst the springs themselves are protected, the acquifer feeding the system is not.
-In April 2018, a Water Conservation Order hearing for the springs was held.
-As of November 2019, no decision had been released.
+Whilst the springs themselves are protected, the aquifer feeding the system is not.
+In 2023 the Environment Court awarded the springs and their aquifer a Water Conservation Order, the highest legal protection.